OWASP/www-project-threat-dragon/docs-2/development/local-development.md

 # Download and install nvm
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
 # follow the on-screen instructions, usually just restart the terminal
-# then use nvm to
+# then use nvm to select the correct version of node, eg 20.14.0
 nvm install 20.14.0
 nvm use 20.14.0
 node --version